winnieepm/coasts-in-crisis-web/README.md

 # Coasts In Crisis

-Coasts in Crisis <!-- insert link to site --> is a digital exhibit that showcases and grapples with the Caribbean artwork created during or in response to the Hurricane Season of 2017.
+Coasts in Crisis <!-- insert link to site --> is a digital exhibit that showcases and grapples with Caribbean artwork created during or in response to the Hurricane Season of 2017.

 ## Featured Artists